speedment/speedment-doc/pages/hazelcast.md

 ### Hazelcast cloud

-Hazelcast Auto DB integration verison 3.1.14 and later are ready for usage in Hazelcast cloud.
+Hazelcast Auto DB Integration verison 3.1.14 and later are ready for usage in Hazelcast cloud.
 A cloud instance is defined by three parameters - the name, the group password and the discovery token.
-These three are supplied to Hazelcast Auto DB integration via a `HazelcastCloudConfig` as follows.
+These three are supplied to Hazelcast Auto DB Integration via a `HazelcastCloudConfig` as follows.

 ``` java